Jetsetter/jetsetter.github.io/_posts/2017-03-21-duplicate-image-detection.md

 Dupe threshold
 --------------

-To determine whether an image is a duplicate, you compare the dHash values.
+To determine whether an image is a duplicate, you compare their dHash values.
 If the hash values are equal, the images are nearly identical.
-If they hash values are only a few bits different, they're very very similar -- so you can calculate the number of bits different ([hamming distance](https://en.wikipedia.org/wiki/Hamming_distance)) between the two values, and then check if that's under a given threshold.
+If they hash values are only a few bits different, the images are very *similar* -- so you calculate the number of bits different between the two values ([hamming distance](https://en.wikipedia.org/wiki/Hamming_distance)), and then check if that's under a given threshold.

 Side note: there's a helper function in our Python dhash library called `get_num_bits_different()` that calculates the delta.
-Oddly enough, in Python the fastest way to do this is to XOR the values, convert the result to a binary string, and count the number of `'1'` characters (this is because then you're asking builtin functions written in C to do the hard work and looping):
+Oddly enough, in Python the fastest way to do this is to XOR the values, convert the result to a binary string, and count the number of `'1'` characters (this is because then you're asking builtin functions written in C to do the hard work and the looping):

 ```python
 def get_num_bits_different(hash1, hash2):